Betting Sites with Paysafecard | Bookmakers that accept Paysafecard

 William Hill makes it incredibly easy and seamless to deposit and withdraw in general, and with Paysafecard it can be even easier to make deposits!
 Keep in mind that the minimum amount for deposit with Paysafecard at William Hill is £10 but it’s an accepted payment method for bonuses and there are no fees.

-Last year, paysafecard replaced Ukash as an accepted payment method.
-Bad news for Ukash but great news for those of you who use paysafecards.
+Last year, Ladbrokes became one of the online betting sites with Paysafecard.
 The minimum amount you need to deposit using paysafecard is £5 and once you go through all the steps required to process a paysafecard transaction, the amount instantly gets credited to your account.
 Remember, in order to get withdrawals processed you will have to enter your bank account information which will be processed within 3-5 business days from the time you make the request.

 On Unibet, a £10 deposit minimum via Paysafe is applied, meanwhile the maximum amount you can deposit at a given time is £1,000.
 While there’s no commission, the processing time takes about 2-3 minutes.
 There are several ways for you to process the withdrawals, with the bank transfer wait times between 3 and 10 business days.
 The only thing with wire transfers on Unibet is that they only give you one free transfer once every 28 days.
 However, with other methods like credit and debit cards there is no time limit.

-While Betfair accepts paysafecard, the minimum deposit amount is not known.
+While Betfair is among those betting sites with paysafecard, the minimum deposit amount is not known.
 However, in general, the deposit minimums are between £6 and £15 but you will have to contend with having to withdraw your money via bank transfer.
 An online forum claimed that Betfair charges a 2.5% commission as of 2012, despite other sources disputing this claim.
 In general, it seems that Betfair needs to clear up the confusion over the usage of paysafecards in order not to dissuade new users.

 For those of you into horse racing, then you’re in luck!
 Paysafecard is accepted on Racebets and the deposit minimum is the lowest we’ve seen in our OpenOdds analysis: a mere £1.
 For withdrawals via bank account, there are certain fees imposed on certain types of transactions.
 We go into greater detail about this in our Racebets Bookmaker review, which is worth a read if this is your chosen bookmaker.
 The largest fees to keep in mind are a £15 fee for non-SEPA bank transfers and a 50p fee for the fourth transfer undertaken in a given month.